Home

 Many other musical performances took place throughout the city.
 Small historical squares provided an evocative background for small ensembles playing chamber music.

-(left) Tomb of Caio Publicio Bibulo and behind it Monument to Victor Emmanuel II; (right) the upper gallery of the monument
+(right) the upper gallery of the monument

-(left) Piramide di Caio Cestio used as a screen to project the image of Gina Lollobrigida, an icon of Italian beauty; (right) the vilified gasometer near Garbatella became for one night a landmark of Rome's skyline.
+(left) Piramide di Caio Cestio used as a screen to project the image of Gina Lollobrigida, an icon of Italian beauty; (right) the vilified gasometer near Garbatella became for one night a landmark of Rome's skyline

 Many of the 400 or so events which took place in the 2006 La Notte Bianca were staged in the city centre; others were set in the background of monuments located in more peripheral areas; when a modern borough did not have a historical monument where to stage the event, modern industrial structures came in useful and served the purpose.